michaelkielt/michaelkielt/README.md

 - 👋 Hi, I’m @michaelkielt
-- 👀 I’m interested in software development and cloud engineering, primarily in Java and Azure.
+- 👀 I’m interested in software development and cloud engineering, primarily in Python and Azure.
 - 🌱 I’m currently learning different technologies related to frontend development, OO design and other cloud platforms.
 - 📫 How to reach me - You can contact me through my LinkedIn https://www.linkedin.com/in/michael-kielt/